AnthonyCxx/Notes-and-Writeups/README.md

-# 1720-Study-Guide
+# Study Guides

-This is a study guide for the CSC-1720 Test on Monday 4/12
+This repository contains study guides for various subjects that I make for myself and upload here to share with others. <br />
+As I am a student as well, be sure to double-check the contents of a study guide before you use it.
+I am not responsible for any discrepancies <br />